Accelerating discovery across scientific disciplines through reproducible workflows with AiiDAlab: Introduction

 \section{Introduction}

 Computational modeling has established itself as the ``third pillar of science'' alongside experiment and theory \cite{Weinzierl2021}.
-With the growing computational capabilities, the scope and complexity of simulation techniques have also increased.
-This highlighted a pressing need for software to manage computational workflows, where a result from a single computation unit feeds into another.
-As a result, hundreds of workflow managers proliferated in the past decades~\cite{fireworks,aflow,ADORF2018,Goecks2010,pyiron-paper, Rosen2024} (see also Ref.~\cite{amstutz2024existing} for an extensive workflow list and~\cite{SUTER2026} for a terminology to categorize them).
+With growing computational capabilities, the scope and complexity of simulation techniques have also increased.
+This highlighted a pressing need for software to manage the data and processes of computational workflows.
+As a result, hundreds of workflow management systems (WFMSs) proliferated in the past decades~\cite{fireworks,aflow,ADORF2018,Goecks2010,pyiron-paper, Rosen2024} (see also Ref.~\citenum{amstutz2024existing} for an extensive list of WFMSs and Ref.~\citenum{SUTER2026} for terminology to categorize them).
+Among these WFMSs is AiiDA\cite{Pizzi2016,huber_aiida_2020,Uhrin2021}, whose core tenets include: (i) an extensible, plugin-based architecture, with a large ecosystem of community-maintained plugins and workflows; (ii) automatic provenance tracking capturing and enabling querying of inputs, outputs, workflow logic, and execution metadata, without requiring manual user intervention; and (iii) high-throughput and fault-tolerant workflow execution, supporting large-scale asynchronous execution of workflows with checkpointing and error handling, making it suitable for managing thousands of concurrent calculations on remote HPC resources.
+However, while WFMSs like AiiDA can, in principle, make scientific workflows more robust and reproducible, executing workflows in practice (configuring calculation parameters, selecting computational resources) remains a challenge, often requiring deep domain expertise.

-While using these managers can make scientific workflows more robust and reproducible, their execution typically requires deep domain expertise.
-At the same time, it became evident that it is possible to broaden the user base by introducing a user-friendly interface to facilitate their execution.
-In the case of the AiiDA workflow manager~\cite{Pizzi2016,huber_aiida_2020,Uhrin2021}, this led to the development of AiiDAlab~\cite{YAKUTOVICH2021_aiidalab} (\url{https://www.aiidalab.net}), a platform whose focus is making workflows user-friendly and accessible through a graphical interface running in a web browser.
-The combination of AiiDA and a Jupyter-based web interface~\cite{granger2021} provides a solid foundation for developing user-oriented AiiDAlab apps.
-Originally developed within and for computational materials science, AiiDAlab apps have made significant contributions to the research in this field, evidenced by the various publications acknowledging their use~\cite{ammerman_lightwave-driven_2021,mishra_observation_2021,eimre_-surface_2022,kinikar_-surface_2022,di_giovannantonio_-surface_2024,hollas_2024,cai_topology_2024,nestor2024,catarina2024,bommert2024,kinikar2024,Kraus2024,zhao2024b,zhao2024,xu2024,bassi2024,xiang2025b,nielsen2025,deniz2025,bobzien2025,xiang2025,Paschke2025}.
+Human–computer interaction (HCI) research emphasizes that effective user interfaces (UIs) abstract underlying system complexity, allowing users to accomplish tasks without needing to understand internal mechanisms~\cite{norman2013design,shneiderman2016designing}.
+By reducing cognitive load and presenting appropriate conceptual models, UIs lower the expertise required to operate sophisticated software systems.
+To reduce barriers to the adoption of workflow management systems (WFMSs) within the scientific community, it is therefore essential to develop UIs that simplify and streamline the steps required to configure and execute workflows, shielding users from underlying technical complexity while preserving flexibility and power.